Some notes on weaning...

 The first months of becoming a parent are ones filled with a depth of love that you could never have comprehended but also a level of chaos that you can never prepare for as you attempt to understand your new tiny companion and get into a whole new rhythm and way of life.
 As the four month mark approaches and you think you might be able to relax you suddenly realise that this little baby will not be surviving on milk alone for the rest of their lives and the weaning journey must begin.

 Its yet another minefield of the unknown- when should you start?
 What should you start with?
 And how?
 Purees or baby-led?
 As a chef so many of my friends expected me to be all over it but instead I felt a definite sense of fear and, possibly, a greater need to make sure that my children grow to love food as much as I do.

 The advice on when to start weaning is variable and dependant on what method you want to use but I started both my daughters at 5 and half months because by then it was virtually impossible to stop them grabbing my food and they could sit up straight and with no assistance in a highchair so it made sense to me that they were ready to go.

-My most important piece of advise though is to relax and enjoy feeding your child- they will let you know what works for them and, in turn, this will work for you.
+My most important piece of advise though is to relax and enjoy feeding your child- you don’t need to follow a proscriptive list of first foods just give them what is available (and seasonal if possible) and they will let you know what works for them and, in turn, this will work for you.